HITECHCRIME/HC_OVERVIEW/README.md

 - AR/XR tech used to deceive humanity
 - 'future masked with light' lyrics

-## X X X AI BASED, MODERN TIMES, MIX ACTUAL REALITY AND NEWS INTO THE NARRATIVE, MAKE IT AS REAL AS POSSIBLE
+## /// 'X' NARRATIVE SHORT FILM SET IN HITECH CRIME UNIVERSE
-[NFS20] SCENE INSPIRATION
+AI BASED, MODERN TIMES, MIX ACTUAL REALITY AND NEWS INTO THE NARRATIVE, MAKE IT AS REAL AS POSSIBLE [NFS20] SCENE INSPIRATION
 AI: "I'm afraid Dr XXXX was taken offline some time ago due to security measures.
 May I assist you?
 X: "Are you an AI program?"